 An open source code repository powered by the Estonian government

 The use of open source is one of the goals of the Estonian National Action Plan to take digital government to the next level.
-Since spring 2019, Estonia has launched the first version of a government repository platform where open source software solutions developed for the government are made public and freely accessible.
-The long-term goal of the Koodivaramu platform is to build community-based e-state solutions and the code repository will be a cornerstone of that project.
+Since spring 2019, Estonia has launched the first version of a government repository platform, the koodivaramu.eesti.ee, where open source software solutions developed for the government are made public and freely accessible.
+The long-term goal of the platform is to build community-based solutions for public administrations and the code repository will be a cornerstone of that project.
 Thus, the government is planning to make all source code of these solutions open and freely accessible, unless restrictions are required for security reasons.